anshchovatiya/DSA/README.md

         }
     }

-    // this funcion will delete the first element off the array void Delete()
+    // this function will delete the first element off the array void Delete()
     {
         if (front < 0)